 Schedule the surgery.

-doctors; review with the anesthesiologist and surgeons.
+this list with the anesthesiologist and surgeons.

-Sign all informed consent, and other legal forms, before surgery.
+Sign all informed consent and other legal forms before surgery.

 What is an informed consent form?

 carefully before signing it.
-If you have any questions
+Ask your doctor if you have any questions or need more

 What are advance directives?